katholiek-onderwijs-vlaanderen/sri4node/README.md

 - `res` the express.js response object.
 - `next` a function that can be called to delegate response handling to the next handler in the chain.

+### getme

+On every resource that is not public, you should register a

 ## Caching